Joshua-Tucker/react-portfolio/README.md

--Add picture of me                              Done -Add description in about me                    Done -Condense about me                              Done -Find portfolio to base upon                    45 mins -Carosel on projects                            90 mins -About me overlay and toggle functionality      90 mins -Style properly for mobile                      120 mins -Style properly for tablet and above            90 mins -Add Settings icon and toggle functionality     90 mins
+-Add picture of me                              Done -Add description in about me                    Done -Condense about me                              Done -Find portfolio to base upon                    45 mins EXTEND -Carosel on projects                            90 mins EXTEND -About me overlay and toggle functionality      90 mins NEXT -Style properly for mobile                      120 mins -Style properly for tablet and above            90 mins -Add Settings icon and toggle functionality     90 mins